ricosolana/Valhalla/README.md

   this.m_hostSocket = socket;
 }
 ```
-What this does is basically uses the socket implementation that wraps a C# TcpClient, and starts it as a server.

-The next thing is to change the connect(ip) method for the client:
+This uses the C# TcpSocket instead of Steam sockets

+## Client-side
+Change the connect(ip) method:
 ```c#
 public void Connect(SteamNetworkingIPAddr host) {
   ZNetPeer peer = new ZNetPeer(new ZSteamSocket(host), true);